riteshdhobale/riteshdhobale/README.md

-- 👋 Hi, I’m @riteshdhobale just 16
+- 👋 Hi, I’m @riteshdhobale
 - 👀 I’m interested in Machine learning AI,neuralnet and neuroscience
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on Apps and web devlopment